Cultural Preston Itinerary

 Spend the morning exploring Preston city centre's culture and heritage through a city centre tour, whether with a tour guide or self-guided.
 The Preston City Centre Statue Trail is a fantastic opportunity to discover Preston's statues at your own pace, whilst admiring their details and varying styles and learning about their history.

 Also in the city centre, you will find the Preston Cenotaph - a Grade I listed war memorial.
 The remarkable structure sits on the Flag Market, where you can expect performances, markets, and many cultural events, such as the Preston City Mela, taking place throughout the year.
-For what's on at the Flag Market during your visit see our Events Calendar.
+For what's on at the Flag Market during your visit see our What's on.

 Round the corner from the Flag Market are Preston Markets, where you can buy local produce and browse through vintage treasures.
 Outside the Market Hall is the Wallace and Gromit statue, celebrating the creator of the show: Preston's Nick Park.
 Be sure to stop by the statue and pose for a photo!